 - For some other substantial reason

 There are many reasons why a business may need to reduce the number of employees.
-This can be because of a reduction in workload, a change in the type of work available, a change of location or where the business is closing down.
+This can be because of a reduction in workload, a change in the type of work available, a change of location or where the business is closing down altogether.

-Redundancy as a form of dismissal is fair in most cases, as long as there is a genuine reason for the redundancy and a fair selection process has been followed.
-This could be based on the following criteria:
+Redundancy as a form of dismissal can be considered fair as long as there is a genuine reason for the redundancy, a lawful process has been followed and a fair selection criteria have been applied.

 - An employee’s skills, qualifications and/or aptitude